RichyHBM/Geonections/README.md

 Geonections
 ===========

-A lightweight node.js service for visualising network connections made to a server
+A lightweight node.js service for visualising network connections made to a computer

-Requires the 'watch' and 'netstat' tools to be installed
+Requires the 'netstat' tool to be installed

-For Linux these should be installed, if not check with your package manager
+On a system that includes wget and gunzip, just npm install and npm start

-On Mac OSx these are available using brew if not already installed
+If you dont have wget or gunzip, download and unzip the MaxMind GeoLite2-City database and place in the root directory.